RaspberryPI – Commands cheat sheet

 Copy files

-This command copies the file "filename" to "destination".
-In this way you can also rename files directly.
+This command copies the file “filename” to “destination”.
+You can also rename files directly this way.

-For example, the following command copies the file "coolTextfile.txt" into the subfolder "coolFolder".
+For example, the following command copies the file "cooleTexttdatei.txt" into the subfolder "coolerUnterfolder".

-Move multiple files or a file to another folder
+Move multiple files or one file to another folder

 mv -t destination folder file1 file2 file3